azvast/rust-system-cache-cleaner/README.md

 ids less than 1000 and in weird place like /x or /c/down/z, you get the point.

-For the parser it is using the bleachbit xml files.
+For the parser I'm using a handful of xml files.

 Depends: